Prepare to relax on holiday

 - Brush up on the driving rules and regulations.
 Even if they seem the same as ours, there can be subtle differences – like giving way to the right at Australian crossroads.

 - Check your route to the airport.
 It’s less stressful if you know the way.
-You can also book a parking space in advance through Aviva Advantages to save money and make life even easier.

 The day before